Retirement Accounts

 Nondeductible IRA

 Nondeductible IRAs allow you to grow your account without paying taxes until gains are withdrawn.
 They blend some features of traditional and Roth IRAs.
-In order to qualify to open a Non-Deductible IRA account with most financial institutions you must:

-2024 contribution limits are the same as either the traditional IRA or Roth IRA, the lesser $7,000 ($8,000 if you are 50 years old or older).
+• Contribution limits are the same as either the traditional IRA or Roth IRA, the lesser $6,500 ($7,500 if you are 50 years old or older) or your total taxable compensation for that year.

-• You can withdraw contributed money after 59½ years old without paying taxes, only withdrawals on investment gains will be taxed — according to your tax bracket.
+• You can withdraw contributed, not earned, money after 59½ years old without paying taxes; and

 • You must report your nondeductible IRA contributions each year using IRS Form 8606.